chengcli/pyharp/README.md

 ### Build C++ library
 After you completed the installation steps, you can build the pyharp library.
-The easiest way is to build it in-place, meaning that the build (binary files) are located under `pyharp/build/bin`.
+We will build the package in-place, meaning that the build (binary files) are located under `pyharp/build/bin`.
 To do so, make a new directory named `build`
 ```
 mkdir build